How monetary policy works

 The Eurosystem seeks to ensure that the inflation expectations of companies and other economic agents are in line with the definition of price stability.
 Accordingly, such expectations would also influence the price-setting behaviour of enterprises.

-Since the intensification of tensions in financial markets in 2007 and the global financial crisis in 2008–2009, the Eurosystem, like other major global central banks, has started applying a number of non-standard monetary policy measures alongside the standard ones.
-First and foremost, they include large-scale lending for longer periods and purchasing of longer-term bonds.
-Soon, non-standard measures became key monetary policy instruments.
-Since March 2015, the Eurosystem’s main non-standard measure has been the expanded asset purchase programme, also referred to as quantitative easing.
-When implementing this programme, central banks within the Eurosystem purchase high volume of debt securities issued by the public and private sectors.
+Since the intensification of tensions in financial markets in 2007 and the global financial crisis in 2008–2009, the Eurosystem, like the other world’s global central banks, has started applying a number of non-standard monetary policy measures alongside the standard ones.

 How does quantitative easing work?

-- the direct impact channel, by driving down the yields on bonds purchased under the programme;
+- the direct impact channel, by driving down the yields of purchased debt securities;

 - the credit channel, by easing corporate and household financing conditions;

 - the investment portfolio rebalancing channel, which transmits the effects of the first two channels to other financial markets.
-The programme stimulates investors to change the composition of their investment portfolios by stepping up purchases of debt and equity securities and other financial assets not included in the scope of the programme;
+When the Eurosystem purchases assets from investors, they change the composition of their investment portfolios by channelling investments into securities and other financial assets not purchased by the Eurosystem;

-- the signalling channel, by communicating the Eurosystem’s commitment to maintain a high degree of monetary accommodation for an extended period of time.
+- the signalling channel, by communicating the Eurosystem’s commitment to maintain a high degree of accommodative monetary policy for an extended period of time.